harrisonpim/theblackhart.co.uk/README.md

 I use [the vercel cli](https://vercel.com/docs/cli) for local development.
 Run `npm install --include=dev` to install it along with the other dependencies.

-Then run `vercel dev` to get a local version of the site running.
+Then run `npm run dev` to get a local version of the site running.
 Environment variables for prismic, stripe, etc should be stored in a `.env.local` file.

 ## Testing